goliajp/gormx/README.md

 ```

 ## Contributing
-We welcome contributions to EnvX!
+We welcome contributions to GormX!
 Feel free to submit issues, feature requests, or pull requests on GitHub.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.